 Given the UK’s increasingly diverse population, including a growing number of people of African descent*, we believe there is a need for greater understanding and better representation of the contributions made by African countries and people within UK schools’ curricula.
 Fostering a knowledge of, and interest in, Africa and its diaspora among children and young people is essential for the diverse, inclusive and more equal society we want to build.

-Call for evidence for new policy inquiry: Africa and its Diaspora in UK School Curricula
+Ongoing policy inquiry: Africa and its Diaspora in UK School Curricula

 - What young people learn about Africa and its diaspora: in particular the origin of this learning and its outcomes for young people.